kernelk14/borlang-rewrite/README.md

 A rewritten version of Borlang.

 # NOTE
-I'm transpiling this to [Jakt](https://github.com/serenityos/jakt), for now.
+I'm transpiling this to [Jakt](https://github.com/serenityos/jakt), for memory safety.

 # Quick Start
 ```console